Delegation of the European Union to the Republic of South Africa: Summits

 The first summit between South Africa and the EU was held on 25 July 2008 in Bordeaux, France.
 A total of eight summits have been held since then.

 The 8th South Africa-EU Summit was held on 13 March 2025 in Cape Town, South Africa, where President Cyril Ramaphosa hosted European Council President António Costa and European Commission President Ursula von der Leyen.

 The 8th South Africa-EU Summit was held on 13 March 2025 in Cape Town, South Africa, where President Cyril Ramaphosa hosted European Council President António Costa and European Commission President Ursula von der Leyen.

 According to the joint declaration issued at the Summit, South Africa and the EU agreed to further strengthen trade and investment ties based on shared interests in clean technology and sustainable supply chains.
 President von der Leyen announced a EUR 4.7 billion EU Global Gateway Investment Package for South Africa to boost mutually beneficial investments through grants as well as leveraged public and private loans.
 The investment package aligns with the shared priorities of South Africa and the EU, furthering the just energy transition, connectivity infrastructure and South Africa's vaccine production capacity.
 The leaders also expressed their shared commitment to multilateralism, a consistent approach to the rules-based international order, to the centrality of the United Nations Charter, as well as to the universality and indivisibility of human rights.

 The SA-EU Summit's opening remarks of President Cyril Ramaphosa, European Council President António Costa and European Commission President Ursula von der Leyen were published.

+On 20 November 2025, South African President Cyril Ramaphosa met with European Council President António Costa and European Commission President Ursula von der Leyen in Johannesburg for a leaders’ stocktaking meeting, on the margins of the G20 Summit.
+The meeting provided an opportunity to take stock of progress on the political and economic commitments agreed at the 8th South Africa–EU Summit and to reaffirm the partners’ shared support for a rules-based multilateral order.

+The leaders welcomed the signing of an EU–South Africa Clean Trade and Investment Partnership and a memorandum of understanding on sustainable minerals and metals value chains.
+They also noted the launch of the South Africa–EU energy dialogue, which is expected to be elevated to ministerial level in 2026.
+The European Union announced five new projects under the implementation of its Global Gateway investment package for South Africa, valued at nearly €12 billion.
+In a joint press statement, the leaders reiterated their commitment to international peace and security, including with regard to Ukraine and the occupied Palestinian territories, and expressed support for efforts to advance a renewed global financing framework for sustainable development.